-The Branch Foundation played a significant part in establishing the two Shan Refugee Camp weaving centers.
+The Branch Foundation played a significant role in establishing the two Shan Refugee Camp weaving centers.

-We provided the weavers with weaving looms, training in design, personalized marketing that tells the weavers unique stories, suppliers and general development mentoring.
+We provided the weavers with weaving looms, training in design, personalized marketing that tells the weavers’ unique stories, and general development mentoring.
 These weaving centers have become one of the Shan Refugee Camp’s most sustainable projects to date.

-Now that the centers are making a profit, we continue to serve in an advisory capacity, offering marketing for their products and connecting the weavers with various suppliers.
-This project is an ideal example of The Branch Foundation’s commitment to capacity building and non-aid reliance.
+Now that the centers are fully functioning, we continue to serve in an advisory capacity through mentoring and facilitation.
+This project is an ideal example of The Branch Foundation’s commitment to non-aid reliance.

-The Branch Foundation has continually provided funding and resources for enterprise development projects at the Shan Refugee Camp.
 In 2012, we supplied the Camp with mushroom spores in collaboration with JRS so that they could create a mushroom farm.
 This mushroom farm pilot project served a two-fold purpose.
-By growing the spores, the Camps members were not only providing themselves with a source of food, but they could also be more sustainable, independent, and less reliant on outside food aid
+By growing the mushroom spores, the Camp members were not only providing themselves with a source of food, but they could also be more sustainable, independent, and less reliant on outside food aid